veritrans/SNAP-whmcs/README.md

 =====================================

 Midtrans&nbsp; :heart: WHMCS!
-Let your WHMCS integrated with Midtrans&nbsp; payment gateway.
+Integrate WHMCS with Midtrans&nbsp; payment gateway, easily allows you to accept payments with Midtrans' [various payment methods](https://midtrans.com/payments).

 ### Description

 [Midtrans&nbsp;](https://www.midtrans.com) payment gateway is an online payment gateway.
 We strive to make payments simple for both the merchant and customers.
-With this plugin you can accept online payment on your WHMCS using [Midtrans&nbsp;](https://www.midtrans.com) payment gateway.
+With this plugin you can start accepting online payment on your WHMCS using [Midtrans&nbsp;](https://www.midtrans.com) payment gateway.

 Payment Method Feature:
 - [Midtrans&nbsp;](https://www.midtrans.com) Snap all payment method fullpayment